marsbeaver/docker_prac/README.md

   x11vnc -create FD_PROG=/usr/bin/fluxbox -shared -rfbauth /path/where/pass/was/stored/in/above/command/result

 In the vnc viewer, enter ip address of your main system, not the container.

+In the device, right click + xterm.
+In the terminal, type:
+  startxfce4